catalyst-cloud/catalystcloud-docs/source/tutorials/ansible-create-x-servers-using-in-memory-inventory.rst

 * You have installed the OpenStack command line tools and sourced an OpenStack RC file, as explained at :ref:`command-line-interface`
-* You have a basic understanding of how to use `Ansible`_ on the Catalyst Cloud as shown at :ref:`launching-your-first-instance-using-ansible`
+* You have a basic understanding of how to use `Ansible`_ on the Sky TV as shown at :ref:`launching-your-first-instance-using-ansible`

 .. _Ansible: https://www.ansible.com/